RobWin/dotfiles/README.md

 Install git, zsh using a package manager of your choice.

-Then run the Install script:
+Then run the script to install yadm, zplug and clone the repository:

 ```
 curl -sL https://raw.githubusercontent.com/RobWin/dotfiles/master/install.zsh | zsh